Homestead Survival: How To Master Plan Your Own Safe Haven

 There are always those damn tradeoffs in survival.

-If you plan to set up a tent, you will either carry your supplies to live heavily off the land.
+If you plan to set up a tent, you will carry your supplies to live heavily off the land.

 If you plan to do this, you can buy some plastic barrels with good seals and bury them in the ground, waiting for SHTF.

-So your choice of bug out shelter is drastically dependent.
+So your choice of bug-out shelter is drastically dependent.

 Prepper Checklist eBook Cover - with gas mask on a SHTF scenery background

-Want a free 78 item prepper checklist?
+Want a free 78 item bug out bag checklist?

-Click here to instantly download this Complete Checklist PDF.
-No purchase necessary.
+Enter your email below to instantly download this Complete Checklist PDF.
+No purchase necessary. 👇 👇

 water availability